Red, theory; black, fact

 In Parkinson disease, the basal ganglia are disabled, and the symptoms are as follows: difficulty in getting a voluntary movement started, slowness of movements, undershoot of movements, few movements, and tremor.
 Except for the tremor, all these symptoms could be due to an inability to jump to the next instruction block.
 Patients are capable of some routine movements once they get started, and these may represent the output of a single-block program fragment.

-(See Deprecated, Part 9)...influence behavior with great indirection, by changing the firing thresholds of other rules, that themselves only operate on thresholds of still other rules, and so on in a chain eventually reaching the rules that actually produce overt behavior.
+If-then rules may influence behaviour with great indirection, by changing the firing thresholds of other rules, that themselves only operate on the thresholds of still other rules, and so on in a chain eventually reaching the rules that actually produce overt behaviour.
 The chain of indirection probably passes medial to lateral over the cortex, beginning with the limbic system.
-(Each level of indirection may correspond to a level of indentation seen in a modern computer language such as C.) The mid-line areas are known to be part of the default-mode network (DMN), which is active in persons who are awake but lying passively and producing no overt behavior.
-The DMN is thus thought to be closely associated with consciousness itself, one of the greatest mysteries in neuroscience.
+Each level of indirection may correspond to a level of indentation seen in a modern computer language such as C.

-It appears from this post and a previous post that you can take a professionally written, high-level computer program and parse it into a number of distinctive features, to borrow a term from linguistics.
+You can take a professionally written, high-level computer program and parse it into a number of conventions.
 Such features already dealt with are the common use of if-then rules, block structuring, and levels of indentation.
-Each such distinctive feature will correspond to a structural feature in each of the natural intelligences, the genetic and the synaptic.
+Each such convention may correspond to a structural feature in each of the natural intelligences, the genetic and the synaptic.
 Extending this concept, we would predict that features of object-oriented programming will be useful in assigning function to form in the two natural intelligences.

 No comments: